Franks I

 FAQ

-When drawing cubes for religious communities during battle, does the community where my army is located count?
+When drawing cubes for religious communities during battle, does the community in the province where my army is located count?

-Does the achievement phase ability interact with corruption on my player mat?
+Does the achievement phase product bonus interact with corruption on my player mat?

-Yes, in a beneficial way.
-When you have corruption in an area, you must place 2 action cubes to activate it.
-This means corrupted areas you activate will automatically qualify for the +1 product bonus during the achievement phase.
-Corruption remains costly, but less punishing for the Franks than for other nations.
+Yes, and in a way that partially offsets corruption's cost.
+When you have corruption (an adversity) in an area of your player mat, you must place 2 action cubes to activate that area.
+This means any corrupted area you choose to activate will automatically meet the threshold of "at least 2 action cubes," qualifying for the +1 product bonus during the achievement phase.
+Corruption still costs you an extra cube to use the area, but as the Franks, that penalty automatically triggers your bonus.
+Other nations get no such compensation.